oVirt/ovirt-site/source/uncategorized/troubleshooting.html.md

 After an apparently successful installation of ovirt-engine, the service fails to start.
 In the system log, I see the error in /var/log/httpd/error.log:

+      [Fri Sep 21 13:37:03 2012] [error] (111)Connection refused: proxy: AJP: attempt to connect to 127.0.0.1:8009 (localhost) failed
+      [Fri Sep 21 13:37:03 2012] [error] ap_proxy_connect_backend disabling worker for (localhost)
+      [Fri Sep 21 13:37:03 2012] [error] proxy: AJP: failed to make connection to backend: localhost}}}

 JBoss is failing to start up.
 There are several possible reasons for this.
 One potential reason is that you are trying to install the engine on a 32 bit server.
 If you have the following error in /var/log/ovirt-engine/console.log this may be your problem.

-{{{

       Error: Could not create the Java Virtual Machine.
       Error: A fatal exception has occurred.
-Program will exit. }}}
+Program will exit.

 If this is the case, you will need to [modify the command line for Java by removing a 64 bit options](https://bugzilla.redhat.com/show_bug.cgi?id=852037).

 <!-- -->

 I am having trouble connecting to the database.
 In the system log, I get the following message from Postgres:

+      Sep 21 14:00:59 clare pg_ctl[5298]: FATAL:  could not create shared memory segment: Invalid argument Sep 21 14:00:59 clare pg_ctl[5298]: DETAIL:  Failed system call was shmget(key=5432001, size=36519936, 03600).
+      Sep 21 14:00:59 clare pg_ctl[5298]: HINT:  This error usually means that PostgreSQL's request for a shared memory segment exceeded your kernel's SHMMAX parameter.
+You can either reduce the request size or reconfigure the kernel with larger SHMMAX.
+To reduce the request size (currently 36519936 bytes), reduce PostgreSQL's shared memory usage, perhaps by reducing shared_buffers or max_connections.
+      Sep 21 14:00:59 clare pg_ctl[5298]: If the request size is already small, it's possible that it is less than your kernel's SHMMIN parameter, in which case raising the request size or reconfiguring SHMMIN is called for.
+      Sep 21 14:00:59 clare pg_ctl[5298]: The PostgreSQL documentation contains more information about shared memory configuration.
+      Sep 21 14:01:03 clare pg_ctl[5298]: pg_ctl: could not start server

 The system default size for the parameter SHMMAX is too small for the oVirt database.
 You should increase it to at least 64MB (64\*1024\*1024).
 To do this, run the command "sysctl -w kernel.shmmax=67108864" to modify the running system, and add "kernel.shmmax=67108864" to the file /etc/sysctl.conf to ensure that it persists through reboots.